 Pressure Cooker vs Thermal Cooker: Which is More Versatile?

 The pressure cooker wins this category.
 Thermal cookers have many benefits, but versatility is not one of them.
 The biggest reason for this comes from cooking speed.
 You can expect it to take up to two hours to cook food.
 That’s not a flexible cooking device.
-You may have times where it works, but you will have other times where you wouldn’t want to use it.
+You may have times when it works, but you will have other times when you wouldn’t want to use it.

 The thermal cooker does have an advantage in terms of not needing to be there constantly.
 With a pressure cooker, you dare not leave it alone.
 You need to be there the whole time to monitor the PSI.
 It would be dangerous to leave it by itself.
 In that regard, thermal cookers perform better, but the slow cooking time means that it will only be advantageous for certain things.

 Pressure cookers, on the other hand, have the advantage of speed, but they also can be used as a regular pot for cooking.
 You don’t have to use it only as a pressure cooker.
 With all of these things combined, the pressure cooker just has better versatility, especially when it comes to speed.
 Think of the microwave and how convenient it is that’s the same case with the pressure cooker.
 However, pressure cookers don’t ruin the texture of the food like a microwave.